 - C-NES recognizes the right of every individual in the region to live in dignity, peace and safety because only under such conditions can the quality of their lives be improved and their deepest aspirations met.

-- Lobbies actively for changes in official policy at the national, regional, state and district levels which it considers necessary to build a just society
+- Advocates for such policy changes at the national, regional, state and district levels which it believes is necessary to build a just society.

 - Supports regional cooperation as a strategy to create long term, sustainable economic development

 - Studies of migration,internal displacement and refugee flows